Why AI Tools Burn Your Token Limit on Debugging (And What to Do Instead)

 The Token Drain Problem

 You paste an error into your AI assistant.
 It gives you an answer.
-You try it — doesn't work.
+You try it and it does not work.
 You paste the next error.
 It gives you another answer, slightly different.
 You go back and forth five times before getting something that actually fits your code.

 Every exchange costs tokens.
-A 5-round debugging session on a complex error can burn 20,000–50,000 tokens.
-At scale, that's real money.
-More importantly, it's 20 minutes you didn't get back.
+A 5-round debugging session on a complex error can burn 20,000 to 50,000 tokens.
+At scale, that is real money.
+More importantly, it is 20 minutes you did not get back.

-This isn't the AI being bad at debugging.
-It's a context problem.
+This is not the AI being bad at debugging.
+It is a context problem.

 Why Generic AI Tools Guess